Rithonn/codingChallengeAngular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## My Notes

+Ran into an issue linking the project with the web api that I was building.
+Angular and possible .net core have issues playing nicely with "Same Origin" Policy and CORS.
+I know there are work arounds by adding configuration exceptions to the project but I am unsure if I will have to the time to get to it.

+I am also aware that the project currently at the time of writing this does not include any services to handle the web requests to the api.
+I didn't think they were needed for the short lived expectancy of the project and the very minimal requests that were being done

+Google Maps play nicely with this updated directory (https://www.npmjs.com/package/@angular/google-maps) The one provided in the challenge did not work at the time of using it due to outdated libraries

+### Would like to do or have done

+- Add search functionality to bars

+- Add pagination

+- Add web api that I built